 - encourage high ethical standards in public life through the promotion and enforcement of the Codes of Conduct; - issue guidance to councils and devolved public bodies; and - adjudicate on alleged breaches of the Codes of Conduct, and where a breach is found, to apply a sanction.

-This plan outlines how we intend to undertake this role and exercise our functions during the period from 1 April 2024 to 31 March 2028.
+This plan outlines how the Standards Commission intends to undertake this role and exercise its functions during the period from 1 April 2024 to 31 March 2028.

 WHY STANDARDS MATTER